 The 1800/2300MHz band was a split pair allocated to the UK’s emergency services.

-I designed all the RFs (with the exception of the 390-470MHz transmitter used as the TX core) and the lower-frequency interdigital filters (which were re-used from the L300 predecessor).
+I designed all the RFs (with the exception of the 390-470MHz transmitter used as the TX core which was designed by John Worsnop, G4BAO)) and the lower-frequency interdigital filters (which were re-used from the L300 predecessor).

 Here are various images of my lab designs.
 I designed one version of each per band over a period of about two years from 1981-1983.